Build your own coffin

 What standards apply to caskets in New Zealand?

 In New Zealand there is no legislation which sets standards for the construction of coffins and caskets.
 So there is no legal certification process or any requirement for this under NZ law.
 However local councils, cemeteries and crematoria will have their own rules about what is and isn't alllowed.
 For example some councils will not allow cardboard coffins to be used; others will.
-Bear in mind that because crematoria use roller systems, a casket for cremation must always have a flat bottom with no feet or other protrustions.
+Bear in mind that because crematoria use roller systems, a casket for cremation must always have a flat bottom with no feet or other protrusions.
 Also if you are planning to arrange a certified "natural" or "eco" burial you will have to use a casket or shroud board which meets their standards, outlined here.

 Funeral homes will generally accept a home-made casket or coffin, but they may not allow it to be carried by pallbearers.
 Instead they will use a gurney or trolley to move it, and they may also charge a handling fee.
 Using your own casket may not make much difference to the price if you have signed up for a package.